 SRI also participates in missions dedicated to space weather and atmospheric research.
 Recent work includes the launch of SRI’s Radio Aurora Explorer CubeSat on a Minotaur-IV rocket as part of a space test by the Department of Defense.

-In SRI's Molecular Physics Laboratory, researchers model the mesosphere and upper stratosphere to predict concentrations of hydroxide, ozone, and hydrogen oxide that are discordant with concentrations estimated from satellite observations.
+In SRI's Molecular Physics Program, researchers model the mesosphere and upper stratosphere to predict concentrations of hydroxide, ozone, and hydrogen oxide that are discordant with concentrations estimated from satellite observations.